kelpup/kelpup.github.io/downloads.md

 10. Hit Okay, and wait for the program to finish running.
 Once it's done, you have a bootable USB!

 ### MacOS: Disable Secure Boot to allow dual-booting off of a USB
+1. For these next steps, you'll have to reboot your computer, enter recovery mode, and disable secure boot, so you can't have these instructions pulled up at the same time.
+Probably best to take a photo or write down these instructions.

 ### Windows: Create Bootable USB